viansebastian/AdultsIncome-PredictiveAnalytics/README.md

 | Priv-house-serv   |       242       |       0.5      |
 | Armed-Forces      |        15       |       0.0      |

-Pada tabel 1.3, distribusi semakin normal, dengan tren ringan *Right-skewed distribution*.
+In table 1.3, the distribution is increasingly normal, with a mild Right-skewed distribution trend .

 ---

 ![Univariate Visualization](Sub1_PA/univariateRel.png?raw=true "Univariate result")

-Gambar 1.4: Univariate analysis relationship vs income
+Figure 1.4: Univariate analysis relationship vs income

-Keterangan dari distribusi relationship dapat dicermati dari tabel berikut.
+Description of the relationship distribution can be seen in the following table.

-Tabel 1.4: Distribusi relationship
+Table 1.4: Distribution of relationships
 | **relationship** | **sample count** | **percentage** |
 |:----------------:|:----------------:|:--------------:|
 | Husband          |       19716      |      40.4      |